natenka/pyneng-book-en/docs/source/book/14_regex/4_re_groups.rst

 Expressions grouping
 ---------------------

-Expressions grouping indicates that the sequence of symbols should be considered as a one.
+Expressions grouping indicates that sequence of symbols should be considered as a one.
 However, this is not the only advantage of grouping.

-In addition, by use of groups you can get only a certain portion of the string that has been described by the expression.
+In addition, by use of groups you can get only a certain portion of string that has been described by expression.

 For example, from a log file you should select strings in which "%SW_MATM-4-MACFLAP_NOTIF" meets and then from each such string get MAC address, VLAN and interfaces.
-In this case, the regular expression simply has to describe the string and all the parts of the string to be obtained are simply placed in brackets.
+In this case, regular expression simply has to describe a string and all parts of string to be obtained are simply placed in brackets.

 Python has two options for using groups: